I Want to Apply

 - Additional Factors

-Special consideration is given to students who have overcome life obstacles, participated in college preparatory programs, attend high schools within SDSU’s service area, and are enrolled members or dependents of enrolled members of federally-recognized Native American tribes.
+Special consideration is given to students who have overcome life obstacles, participated in college preparatory programs, and attend high schools within SDSU’s local admission area.

 Note: In alignment with the California State University (CSU) system, SDSU will not require or consider SAT or ACT exam scores from first-year applicants for spring 2021, fall 2021 and spring 2022 entry.
 Scores may be requested post-admission to assist with course placement.